- By Appointment only.

 About Legal Assistance

+The Legal Assistance Office is staffed by Marine Judge Advocates, who are licensed and fully-accredited attorneys and Marine officers.
 Legal Assistance is a professional environment.
 Clients seeking assistance must dress in appropriate civilian attire in compliance with AirStaO 1020.3E.
 Clients are expected show the same professionalism, respect and courtesy to the staff of Legal Assistance that they would show to a paid attorney.
-This will allow Legal Assistance to focus on the legal problem at hand and efficiently analyze your options.

 Our first priority is mission readiness for operational units, especially deploying units.
 Other services may be limited or suspended for deployment briefs.
 Predeployment services are also available for reservists in pre-mobilization status.
 Individualized legal assistance services are available on a limited basis according to the following priority: